The Saint's Magic Power Is Omnipotent: Light novels

 The series written by Yuka Tachibana began serialization online in 2016 on the user-generated novel publishing website Shōsetsuka ni Narō.
-It was later acquired by Fujimi Shobo, who have published it as a light novel with illustrations by Yasuyuki Syuri in eight volumes since February 2017 under their Kadokawa Books imprint.
+It was later acquired by Fujimi Shobo, who have published it as a light novel with illustrations by Yasuyuki Syuri in nine volumes since February 2017 under their Kadokawa Books imprint.
 The light novel is licensed in North America by Seven Seas Entertainment.

 Manga

-A manga adaptation with art by Fujiazuki has been serialized online via Kadokawa Shoten's ComicWalker website since July 2017 and has been collected in eight tankōbon volumes.
-The manga is also licensed in North America by Seven Seas Entertainment.
-A spin-off manga series illustrated by Aoagu, titled The Saint's Magic Power Is Omnipotent: The Other Saint, began serialization on the ComicWalker site in October 2020.
+A manga adaptation with art by Fujiazuki has been serialized online via Kadokawa Shoten's ComicWalker website since July 2017 and has been collected in ten tankōbon volumes.
+The manga is also licensed in North America by Seven Seas Entertainment. and Czech Republic by GATE.
+A spin-off manga series illustrated by Aoagu, titled The Saint's Magic Power Is Omnipotent: The Other Saint, began serialization on the ComicWalker site in October 2020 until September 2023.
 The spin-off manga is also licensed by Seven Seas Entertainment.

 The Other Saint

 Anime

 On September 7, 2020, Kadokawa announced that the series would be receiving an anime adaptation.
 It was later revealed to be a television series animated by Diomedéa.
 The series is directed by Shōta Ihara, with Wataru Watari overseeing scripts, Masakazu Ishikawa designing the characters, Kenichi Kuroda composing the series' music, and Aira Yūki serving as music producer.
-The series aired from April 6 to June 22, 2021, on AT-X, Tokyo MX, MBS, and BS11.
+The series aired from April 6 to June 22, 2021, on AT-X and other networks.
 Yūki also performed the opening theme song, "Blessing", while NOW ON AIR performed the ending theme song, "Page for Tomorrow".
-Funimation licensed the series outside of Asia.
-Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.
+Funimation streamed the series outside of Asia, which was subsequently moved to Crunchyroll following Sony's acquisition.
 On July 13, 2021, Funimation started streaming their English dub of the anime.
 Muse Communication has licensed the series in South and Southeast Asia and is streaming it on their Muse Asia YouTube channel.

 On March 9, 2022, it was announced that the series will be receiving a second season.
 The main staff members are returning to reprise their roles.
-It is set to premiere in 2023.
+It aired from October 3 to December 19, 2023.
+The opening theme song is "Semisweet Afternoon" by Aira Yūki, while the ending theme song is "Lilac Melody" by Aina Suzuki.